Plan Availability: ✓ Soho | ✓ Pro | ✓ Plus | ✓ Enterprise | ✓ Flex |

 Click on the + Add Specific Timeslots button and check off all the timeslots for which you wish the event to be applied to.

 You can select all timeslots, deselect all timeslots, and remove times using the buttons provided.

 RulesBack to top

 Attach a rule set to this event.
 By combining rule sets with Item Events, you can create powerful inventory adjustments, specials, and enforce booking policies.

 Apply ToBack to top

 By default, Item Events are applied globally to all items in your inventory.
-If you only need to apply the event to a certain category or item, select it here.
+If you only need to apply the event to a certain category or item, then select it here.
 To do so, uncheck All Items and Categories.
-This will open up a menu of all your available items.
+This opens up a menu of all your available items.
 Simply check the items you wish to use.

 You can quickly close off a specific date, or small series of dates, plus adjust inventory in your Inventory Calendar.